roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 GPU is **the key component** of any ML workstation.
 It's designed to perform computations on **big chunks of data** (throughput-optimized) **in parallel** which makes it perfect for model training or inference where it's really needed (<a target="_blank" rel="noopener" href="https://www.quora.com/Why-are-GPUs-well-suited-to-deep-learning/answer/Tim-Dettmers-1" title="Why GPU is faster then CPU?">details are here</a>).

-The very fist consideration is that we need **NVIDIA graphic cards only** for deep learning.
-Unfortunately, there is a monopoly in ML framework world.
+The very first consideration is that we need **NVIDIA graphic cards only** for deep learning.
+Unfortunately, there is a monopoly in the ML framework world.
 Most of the popular and production-ready frameworks (TensorFlow, PyTorch, Keras) are designed and optimized for CUDA-enabled devices.
 CUDA is a proprietary platform and set of APIs for parallel computations owned by NVIDIA.
-This is the reason why we mean "CUDA cards" when talk about the GPU in ML context.
+This is the reason why we mean "CUDA cards" when talking about the GPU in the ML context.

 It makes sense to dig just slightly deeper in a simplified CUDA architecture.
 Modern GPUs are based on **tensor cores** that are capable of multiplying **4x4 matrices in one operation** which is blazing fast.
 Despite that, tensor cores need data to perform computations on.
 Data passes the following way in order to be loaded efficiently:

 - **From RAM to Global GPU Memory**.
 CPU threads load preprocessed batches into entirely separate GPU device memory (don't be confused with PC RAM).
 The device memory is the slowest kind of memory in the GPU.
 - **From Global GPU Memory to Shared Memory**.
-Shared memory is **~10-50x faster** then the global GPU memory, but it's also much smaller (normally hundreds of Kbs).
+Shared memory is **~10-50x faster** than the global GPU memory, but it's also much smaller (normally hundreds of Kbs).
 This memory is purely available for a Streaming Multiprocessor (SM) that is an analogue of CPU core in GPU architecture.
-Data is stored there in so called tiles.
+Data is stored there in so-called tiles.
 - **From Shared Memory to Tensor Core Registries**.
 Streaming Multiprocessors operates their tensor cores in parallel and upload part of the tiles into tensor core registries.

 So any bottlenecks in data loading flow would lead to suboptimal utilization of tensor cores, no matter how many of them you have in your GPU.